 What to Do if You or Your Loved One Was Injured in Key West

 If you or your loved one was hurt or killed in a Florida accident, there are specific steps you should take to preserve your rights.
 Waiting to act can make it more difficult to gain compensation for damages due to the injuries sustained.
-Our Key West personal injury lawyer at the Law Offices of Prosper Shaked recommends taking these steps:
+The following are some steps to take:

 Wrongful Death in Key West